Are you using keyword research tools to come up with ideas for blog posts?

 Head over to the URLs tab and it’s time for our second ninja formula.
 We want to pull in the PAAs from the PAA tab for matching URLs.
 We can do this with a transpose + filter formula.

 Next up we want to remove anything not related to our main topic.
 In my example, I filter the URL title for anything that doesn’t contain a “link”.
 You can filter out your list however you like.

 Now that you have a list of URLs and the PAAs that they rank for you just need to figure out which topics you’re going to go after.
 I like to use the bulk analysis tool in Ahrefs to help me figure out what content I will short-list.
 For example, I might select all the content that is ranking on a domain with a lower domain rating than my site.
 That’s the original method that Steve Toth recommended.

 You can also look at how closely the URL title relates to the PAA.
 If you see opportunities where the PAA’s being asked result in an answer that isn’t very relevant, you could have a good opportunity to create content that is much more relevant, which will likely result in your ranking for a handful of related searches.

 Once you have planned your blog topics, be sure to answer each PAA your competing page is ranking for in order to make sure your content covers everything people are asking about your topic.

-That’s it!
-Hundreds of great content ideas produced in a few clicks and you only used up one of your precious keywords.
+Hundreds of great content ideas were produced in a few clicks and you only used up one of your precious keywords.
 Once you get the formulas down this method is super easy.
-Would you beleive this is just one way to find long tail content opportunities?
-There are many more methods for finding these gems.
-I’ll cover another one of my favorite strategies in my next post about the Alphabet Soup method.